12 easy ways to grow your nonprofit’s email list

 Require an email address for entry into the contest.
 Even if it’s a just-for-fun contest such as a photo caption contest or sharing a story of how your nonprofit helped someone.
 Engage your audience and make sure to ask for their contact information in return.

 Mention your newsletter on all of your promotional materials, including print (yes, print still happens!)

 When you are guest writing for another organization or publication, promote your newsletter at the end of the article.
 This will allow you access to a fresh audience that is already interested in what you have to say.

 11. Offer an opt-out option on snail mail

-If your company sends out both “snail” mail and email newsletters, include a URL (or QR code) on the paper copy that gives people the option to opt-out of paper mail and receive emails instead.
+If your company sends out both “snail” mail and email newsletters, include a URL (or QR code) on the paper copy that gives people the option to opt-out of paper mail to receive emails instead.

 12. Promote via video

 If your nonprofit creates videos, include a link to subscribe to your newsletter at the end of the video.